Political Analyst Makes Predictions for Hawaii’s Primary

 HONOLULU (KHON2) — Voters in Hawaii are experiencing an all mail-in election for the first time.
 How will this affect Saturday’s results?

 How did this pandemic make this election year different?
-Political Analyst Dr. John Hart with Hawaii Pacific University joined Wake Up 2day to talk about it.
+Political Analyst Dr. John Hart with Hawaii Pacific University joined Take2 to talk about it.

 Latest Stories on KHON2